neoblackxt/MIUIAnesthetist/README.md

 ## USAGE
 Install and enable this Xposed module then reboot.

+Freely disable the packages which you don't need.

 If you want to remove system apps, I suggest you use [Magisk module](https://github.com/neoblackxt/MIUIAnesthetist/releases/download/v2.0/MIUIAnesthetistHelperMagiskModule.zip) in release to remove them systemless-ly, so that if something goes wrong, use [mm](https://github.com/Magisk-Modules-Repo/mm) disable this Magisk module, then all removed apps will come back again.